-President Dan Kerslake called the business portion of the meeting to order at 7:05 pm. and appointed Katrina McCuaig as secretary for the meeting.
+President Dan Kerslake called the business portion of the meeting to order at 7:00 pm and appointed Katrina McCuaig as secretary for the meeting.

-Confirmation of Quorum (the lessor of 15 members or 10% of eligible members to vote) there were 17 members present therefore a quorum was declared.
+Confirmation of Quorum (the lessor of 15 members or 10% of eligible members to vote) there were 24 members present therefore a quorum was declared.

-Confirmation of notice of meeting & directors' nomination: The affidavit was presented stating that an advertisement was placed in Assiniboia Times paper on March 4th, 11th & 18th 2022 issues.
-Meeting posters were placed in the Bengough, Viceroy and Willow Bunch branches, on Facebook & the Bengough Community digital sign on February 24th, 2022.
+Confirmation of notice of meeting & directors' nomination: The affidavit was presented stating that an advertisement was placed in Assiniboia Times paper on March 2nd, 9th & 16th 2023 issues.
+Meeting posters were placed in the Bengough, Viceroy and Willow Bunch branches, posted on Bengough Bulletin Facebook page & Bengough Bulletin February Edition.